etases/EduBlock.Report/Requirement.md

 * **Preconditions:** Staff has an account.
 * **Post Conditions:** Staff can access the system.
 * **Flow of Events:**
-  * Staff go to EduBlock.
+  * Staff goes to EduBlock.
   * Staff enters their username and password.
   * System verifies the username and password.
   * System redirect Staff to dashboard.